 People with schizophrenia require lifelong treatment.
 Early treatment may help get symptoms under control before serious complications develop and may help improve the long-term outlook.

-Schizophrenia involves a range of problems with thinking (cognition), behavior or emotions.
+Schizophrenia involves a range of problems with thinking (cognition), behavior and emotions.
 Signs and symptoms may vary, but usually involve delusions, hallucinations or disorganized speech, and reflect an impaired ability to function.
 Symptoms may include:

 - Delusions.
 These are false beliefs that are not based in reality.
 For example, you think that you're being harmed or harassed; certain gestures or comments are directed at you; you have exceptional ability or fame; another person is in love with you; or a major catastrophe is about to occur.
 Delusions occur in most people with schizophrenia.

 - Hallucinations.
 These usually involve seeing or hearing things that don't exist.
 Yet for the person with schizophrenia, they have the full force and impact of a normal experience.
 Hallucinations can be in any of the senses, but hearing voices is the most common hallucination.